-Taxonomy of Creeping Phlox:
+Taxonomy and Botany of Creeping Phlox Plants

-Although homeowners with flat land can use creeping phlox plants as groundcover to form plant borders along lawns, etc., their dazzling spring flower display is most easily appreciated when they are planted on slopes.
+Since creeping phlox plants stay short and spread, they are widely used as ground covers.
+Although homeowners with flat land can use creeping phlox plants as ground cover to form plant borders along lawns, etc., their dazzling spring flower display is most easily appreciated when they are planted on slopes.
 In the latter case, these colorful, low-growing plants not only offer a bit of help in preventing erosion, but also blanket the slope with vibrant color in spring.
-This flowering groundcover is also often used in rock gardens.
+In terms of location, a slope that faces in a southerly direction is ideal, since these perennials do grow best in full sun.
+If your slope has a retaining wall installed at its base, your plants will spill right over the top -- a truly wonderful look.
+This flowering ground cover is also often used:

 - As an edging plant at the front of a flower border.

 - In the cracks between the stones of a stepping-stone path.

 Surely the best feature of creeping phlox is its flower production.
 Not only are the individual blooms pretty, but there are also so many of them that the display created by these spring flowers is truly something special to behold.

 The flowers are so densely packed that it can be hard to make out the plants' foliage from a distance.
 The fact that the tiny leaves remain green for much of the year is also a selling point.
 The plants' ability to spread over time will be appreciated by gardeners who need a ground cover that will fill in an area.
 But this trait is a double-edged sword, since other gardeners prefer well-behaved plants that do not spread out.
 Finally, the short stature and toughness of this plant make it a very useful and versatile ground cover in the landscape.
 All in all, it is among the best perennials to grow in sunny areas.